Here is how to lead the World Climate Simulation:

 Items for facilitators:

 World Climate Facilitator Guide – leads you through key concepts in running World Climate, from preparation and room setup to sample scripts and debrief techniques.
-Updated July 2015.
+Updated June 2016.
 Also available in French, German, Spanish, and Turkish.
 Save paper while printing with the English booklet version.

 Presentation Slides – facilitator’s slide sets containing background materials and instructions.
-Available in French, Spanish, German, Mandarin Chinese, Portuguese, Japanese, and Norwegian.
+Available Farsi, French, German, Hungarian, Japanese, Mandarin Chinese, Norwegian, Portuguese, Spanish and Turkish.

 Items to provide to participants:

 Briefing Materials – printed handouts for participants, including sets for 3 or 6-regions.
-Updated August 2015, available in Farsi, French, German, Hungarian, Japanese, Mandarin Chinese, Portuguese, Russian, Spanish, Polish, and Turkish.
+Updated August 2017, available in Farsi, French, German, Hungarian, Japanese, Mandarin Chinese, Portuguese, Russian, Spanish, Polish, and Turkish.

-Additional Videos – includes videos of segments of World Climate live runs.
+Videos including segments of World Climate live runs.